-In October 2017, Samsung announced Bixby 2.0, an upgraded version of its digital assistant, which launched on the Samsung Galaxy Note 9 in 2019.
-While there were some hiccups with the upgrade, it brought Bixby one step closer to competing with Google Assistant, Amazon Alexa, and Apple Siri.
+In October 2017, Samsung announced Bixby 2.0, an upgrade which finally launched alongside the Galaxy Note 9 in 2019.
+While there were some hiccups, it brought Bixby one step closer to competing with Google Assistant, Amazon Alexa, and Apple Siri.

-Bixby 2.0 brought forth better natural language recognition, making it more conversational.
-Bixby users were previously limited to simple commands, like the ones listed above.
-Bixby 2.0 also included more languages and support for a wider variety of markets.
-It can even recognize users, learn about their habits, and better assist them with daily tasks.
+The 2.0 release brought forth better natural language recognition, making it more conversational.
+Bixby users were previously limited to simple commands like the ones listed above.
+It also included more languages, and could recognize users, learn their habits, and better assist them with daily tasks.

-The upgraded software was also an attempt to turn the digital assistant into a full blown ecosystem for internet of things (IoT) and smart devices, hence the launch of the Samsung Galaxy Home, a smart speaker much like Google Home and Amazon Echo.
+The software was also an attempt to turn the assistant into a full-fledged ecosystem for internet of things (IoT) and smart devices, hence the unreleased Galaxy Home, a speaker similar to the Nest Audio and Amazon Echo.
 The move into the smart home hasn’t proven especially popular, so it’s more likely you’ll end up using Alexa and/or Google Assistant in tandem with SmartThings.

 In its efforts to further expand Bixby, Samsung also opened it up to third-party developers.
 This allowed for the creation of new apps, products, and services.
 The Bixby Marketplace launched in the US and Korea in 2019 and has since grown to include custom “capsules” across all topics, from finance to fun and games.

 Bixby 3.0, released in 2021, was a comparatively modest update.
 The focus was on support for India, including recognition of Indian English as well as local names, locations, recipes, and more.
 The first phones to get it were the Galaxy S21, A72, and A52.